eruption-project/eruption/eruptionctl/README.md

 Usage: eruptionctl [OPTIONS] <COMMAND>

 Commands:
-  status         Shows the currently active profile or slot switch         Switch to a different profile or slot config         Configuration related sub-commands devices        Get or set some device specific configuration parameters
+  status         Shows the status of Eruption as well as the currently active profile or slot switch         Switch to a different profile or slot config         Configuration related sub-commands devices        Get or set some device specific configuration parameters